instructure/instructure-ui/docs/guides/v8-upgrade-guide.md

 ### Migrating theming from Themeable to Emotion

-We prepared a detailed guide on how to migrate the theming of your app to emotion [TODO add link here.](TODO add link)
+We prepared a detailed guide on how to migrate the theming of your app to emotion: [Themeable to Emotion Migration Guide for Version 8.0](#themeable-to-emotion-migration-guide)

 ### Removal of deprecated properties